-The castle keeps its original wooden structure and it is famous for being the oldest fortress in Japan: its 19 meters-high main tower takes place on the top of a small hill and offers a wonderful view!
+The castle keeps its original wooden structure and it is famous for being the oldest fortress of Japan: its 19 meters-high main tower takes place on the top of a small hill, offering a wonderful view!
 From its 4th floor you can see the Kiso River.

 Many objects are exposed in the lower floors, while the sorrounding area is scattered with several traditional buildings, together with many tourist facilities.

 Uraku-en is a Japanese garden which takes place close to the castle.
 This garden, especially beautiful during the autumn, hosts a tea house called Jo-an, built by Oda Nobunaga’s brother, Oda Uraku in 1618.

 The tea house was moved here from Kyōto in 1972.
 It is a private building opened to the public once a month.